harmony-one/learn-solidity-in-15-minutes/solidity.html.md

 ## Walkthrough of the SimpleBank example
 In our example above (`Working with Remix and Metamask`) we deployed the SimpleBank smart contract.
 This section will briefly walk you through the example contract.

+The SimpleBank contract allows anyone to deposit, withdraw, and check their balance in their account.
+This account is connected to your Metamask address.

 ```javascript
 // First, a simple Bank contract
 // Allows deposits, withdrawals, and balance checks